Blossomswilts/Nodomon-Choice-RPG/README.md

 ## Usage
 FOR TESTING PURPOSES
 In order to run the program, after obtaining all of the dependencies you will need to run;
-* run schema through mysql to create the database. mysql '-uroot <br db/schema.sql'
+* run schema through mysql to create the database. mysql '-uroot db/schema.sql'
 * `npm run seed` : this will populate the database with the data from the seed.sql file.
 * `npm start` : this will begin the program in your terminal, in which you can use localhost:3001 to access the web application. mysql workbench can be used to view the database.